USEPA/WNTR/documentation/model_io.rst

 The :class:`~wntr.network.model.WaterNetworkModel.get_graph` method is used to create a NetworkX graph from a WaterNetworkModel.
-See :ref:`networkx` for more information on the use of NetworkX graphs in WNTR.
+See :ref:`networkx_graph` for more information on the use of NetworkX graphs in WNTR.

 .. doctest::